AndrewWrites/Technical_Writing_Portfolio/Community Articles/Query Scheduler Database from Alteryx.md

 ![SystemSettings](/Community%20Articles/Screenshots/Query%20Scheduler%20database/SystemSettings.jpg)
 <br><br>

 You'll need the Host information, Username, and Password.
 You'll see 2 options for password; Admin and regular.
-For this, you want to use the regular password which can be copied and pasted into the connector.<br><br>
+For this, you want to copy and paste the regular password into the connector.<br><br>

 Once you have this information, configure the MongoDB Input tool (Connectors toolset):<br>
 ![MongoInput](/Community%20Articles/Screenshots/Query%20Scheduler%20database/MongoDBInput.jpg)